sibevin/scs-playground/README.md

 ## Folders

-    ├── app
+    ├── app -- where to generate the html files
     │   ├── css -- where to generate the css files
     │   │   └── app.css
-    │   ├── html -- where to generate the html files
-    │   │   └── index.html
-    │   ├── images
+    │   ├── index.html
     │   └── js -- where to generate the javascript files │       └── app.js
     ├── config